tamilzh2018/kode-kloud-test/Devops Kode Kloud Test.md

 docker network ls
 docker network inspect news

 Day 43: **Docker Ports Mapping**
+The Nautilus DevOps team is planning to host an application on a nginx-based container.
+There are number of tickets already been created for similar tasks.
+One of the tickets has been assigned to set up a nginx container on Application Server 1 in Stratos Datacenter.
+Please perform the task as per details mentioned below:

+a.
+Pull nginx:stable docker image on Application Server 1.
+b.
+Create a container named ecommerce using the image you pulled.
+c.
+Map host port 8088 to container port 80.
+Please keep the container in running state.
+Ans:
-Day 44: **Write a Docker Compose File**
+docker run -itd --name ecommerce -p 8088:80 nginx:stable Day 44: **Write a Docker Compose File**

 Day 45: **Resolve Dockerfile Issues**